-- Discussions are weekly meetings (Monday, Tuesday, or Wednesday depending on which you registered for) where you work on a packet of problems in small groups it's designed to provide you with a collaborative learning environment so you can help and learn from each other.
+Discussions are weekly meetings (MTuW depending on which you registered for) where you work on a packet of problems in small groups.
+It's designed to provide you with a collaborative learning environment so you can help and learn from each other.
 You must attend the discussion section that you registered for.
 See your course schedule to find out which discussion section you are in and where it is located.
-The schedule for all discussions is list in the syllabus as well. - Each discussion grade will be based mainly on effort with part of your grade based on accuracy.
-The exact proportions are decided after each discussion with one or two pages of the discussion graded for accuracy. - Attendance at the discussion is mandatory and full attendance is required.
+The schedule for all discussions is list in the syllabus as well.

+Each discussion grade will be based mainly on effort with part of your grade based on accuracy.
+The exact proportions are decided after each discussion with one or two pages of the discussion graded for accuracy.
+Attendance at the discussion is mandatory and full attendance is required.
 If you arrive more than 5 minutes late to discussion, you will lose 10% of your discussion grade with an additional 10% penalty for each 5 minute increment you are late.

-• You are allowed to bring your calculator and any notes (including equation sheets) you have taken from lecture, the textbook, or FlipIt Physics, but you are not allowed to use any other electronics such as laptops or cellphones.
+You should bring your calculator, any notes you've taken, and the relevant equation sheet to discussion.
+You are not allowed to use any other electronics such as laptops or cellphones.
 Tablets are OK, but make sure they are flat on your table and not a distraction to others.